 Alternative Routes to Teacher Certification

 Alternative Routes to Teacher Certification are designed for career changers and for individuals already working in the school system who want to transition to full-time teaching.
-Compared to traditional educator preparation programs, Alternative Routes tend to be shorter, more convenient, more affordable, and more practically oriented.
+Compared to traditional educator preparation programs, alternative routes tend to be shorter, more convenient, more affordable, and more practically oriented.

-PESB maintains a list of institutions currently offering Alternative Route Programs.
+PESB maintains a list of institutions currently offering alternative route programs.

-Recruiting Washington Teachers (RWT) Program
+Recruiting Washington Teachers (RWT) program

-The Recruiting Washington Teachers (RWT) program is a collection of curriculum and resources for high school teacher academies.
+The RWT program is a collection of curriculum and resources for high school teacher academies.
 The overarching goal of RWT is to “grow our own” diverse group of future teachers who more closely reflect the population of today’s children and youth.
 RWT is founded in equity pedagogy and helps students to explore cultural identity and educational opportunities through the lens of the teaching profession.

-The Pipeline for Paraeducators Conditional Loan Scholarship Program (Parapipeline Program) provides financial support to classified instructional staff, with at least three years of classroom experience, to pursue their Associate of Arts (AA) degree in order to qualify, enroll in, and complete a two-year Alternative Route 1 program at a participating university, earning a residency teaching certificate.
+The pipeline for paraeducators conditional loan scholarship program (parapipeline program) provides financial support to classified instructional staff, with at least three years of classroom experience, to pursue their Associate of Arts (AA) degree in order to qualify, enroll in, and complete a two-year Alternative Route 1 program at a participating university, earning a residency teaching certificate.

-“Grow Your Own” Initiative
+“Grow Your Own” initiative

-The “Grow Your Own” Initiative support the efforts of districts, Educational School Districts, and educator preparation programs with increasing educators in the district’s need areas and who reflect the racial and ethnic diversity of the student population.
+The “Grow Your Own” initiative support the efforts of districts, Educational School Districts, and educator preparation programs with increasing educators in the district’s need areas and who reflect the racial and ethnic diversity of the student population.